khalid-naami/khalid-naami.github.io/blog/2026-05-01-options-physics-synergy.md

 > "Delta tells you where you are; Gamma tells you where you are *going* to be."

-In conclusion, mastering the synergy between Delta and Gamma allows you to see the market not as a series of static prices, but as a dynamic field of energy.
+In conclusion, mastering the synergy between Delta and Gamma—as part of the broader [Strategic Quartet](/blog/strategic-quartet-integrating-four-greeks)—allows you to see the market not as a series of static prices, but as a dynamic field of energy.
 By understanding the physics of your profit engine, you can better time your entries, manage your hedges, and avoid the "crashes" that come from ignoring acceleration.